 - ½ teaspoon salt and pepper each, to taste

 - ¼ teaspoon cayenne pepper optional, to taste

 - 2 cups cheddar cheese shredded, divided

 - Cook macaroni noodles in a pot of boiling salted water until al dente.
 Set aside.

 - In an oven safe skillet, fry bacon.
 Remove to a plate lined with paper towels.
 Reserve 3 tablespoons of bacon fat.
 Over medium heat, whisk in flour to create the roux.
 Brown for 1 minute.

-- Slowly whisk in milk, ½ cup at a time.
+- Add bourbon, whisking until incorporated.
+Slowly whisk in milk, ½ cup at a time.
 Once fully incorporated, add heavy cream.
 Simmer for 5 minutes or until thickened.